He joins us at golf (3)

 'us at golf' is the wordplay.

-'at' means one lot of letters go next to another (I've seen this in other clues).
+'at' is a charade indicator (letters next to each other) (I've seen this in other clues).

 'golf' becomes 'g' (phonetic alphabet: alpha, bravo, charlie etc.).